tanaysh7/Twitter_Stream_Trends/Readme.md

 # Twitter Stream Trends

 Generates twitter trends after analyzing stream and displays the top 10 hashtags related to a given search word in real time.
+Implementation of reservoir sampling to track popular twitter tags.

 Languages\Tools Used: Spark, Python